NVlabs/sim-web-visualizer/README.md

 Check the [URDF Example](example/visualize_urdf/README.md) for information to visualize a static URDF file on Web Visualizer.

+## Troubleshooting

+`Can "Upgrade" only to "WebSocket"`

+This issue may arise if you have entered an incorrect URL into your browser.
+Ensure that the URL is in the format `http://YOUR_IP_ADDRESS:YOUR_PORT_NUM/static/`.
+The `/static/` part of the URL is essential and should not be omitted.

+`404: Not Found`

+Similar to the previous issue, the correct URL suffix should be `/static/`, and not `/static`.
+The trailing `/` is mandatory and should not be omitted.

 ## Citing This Repo

 This repository is a part of the [AnyTeleop Project](http://anyteleop.com/).
 If you use this work, kindly reference it